-An online community survey was released on the Town's website on July 27th, 2023 and advertised on posters and through social media.
-Paper copies were also made available at the Town Hall.
-The deadline for survey responses was set for October 18th, 2023 with the possibility of extending the deadline if warranted.
+An online community survey was released in the local publication the Dooryard Gazette June 20, 2023, on the Town's website, and advertised on posters and through social media.
+Paper copies were also made available in the Gazette, at the Town Offices, Transfer Station and Library.

 The Committee reviewed a template draft Plan created by Standard Power based on the requirements of RSA 53-E, and customized it to include local goals, community survey results, and all public input.
-The approved draft plan was posted to the Rollinsford town website on October 26, 2023.
+The Plan was approved for release to the public on September 20, 2023.

-Public Hearing dates were set for October 3, 2023, and October 12, 2023, both at 6PM at the Rollinsford Town Hall.
+Public Hearing dates were set for October 23 in conjunction with a Select Board meeting, and November 9, 2023, at 5pm.

-3. Approval of Plan by Rollinsford Electric Aggregation Commission
+3. Approval of Plan by Community Power Aggregation Committee

-The Committee met and voted to approve the Plan on November 3, 2023.
+The Committee met and voted to approve the Plan on November 15, 2023.